Upcoming Girton College Outreach Events

 Online events

 Girton: Shared Ground is a brand-new programme open to students in the UK in Year 12/ S5 in Scotland/ Y13 in Northern Ireland.
+The webinars are open to students from all school backgrounds, but students with widening participation flags will be prioritised for the residential.
 The programme consists of 3 webinars, resulting in a residential for selected students at Girton College, 24-26 August 2026.
 Successful students will have the opportunity to take part in academic lectures, visit museums across Cambridge, and present at a symposium.

 This programme explores the varied perspectives taken on how to most effectively harbour a relationship with our environment.
 Girton, set amongst 50 acres of natural woodlands, orchards and wildlife habitats, offers the perfect collegiate space to think and an environment in which to thrive.
 Now more than ever, students should be expanding their skillset to become adaptable to the ever-changing conversations around our planet, through science, linguistics, geography, literature, and engineering.